-What the BSP memo actually says
+What the BSP memo says about “in-app gambling access”

 - The suspension was approved by the Monetary Board via Resolution No. 805 dated 14 August 2025.